Chunyu-Lin-bjtu/autoware-wiki/Generic-x86-Docker.md

 This page guides you to install and run Autoware on the Intel x86 processor (64 bits) using Docker.
 For other platforms, such as NVIDIA DRIVE, please check [here](https://github.com/CPFL/Autoware/wiki/Docker) whether they are supported.

-#### Outline
+The outline of this page is as follows.

 1. Docker Setup
 1. NVIDIA Docker Setup